McNamee, New Brunswick: History

 The first settlers in McNamee included John Wilson (b.
 Scotland, date unknown) who applied for a grant of land on the Southwest Branch of the Miramichi River on February 19, 1803, and settled on Lot #69 in 1804.
 He located his homestead on the interval (island) in the river but relocated to higher ground the following year (1805) near the current Priceville footbridge after the spring freshet surrounded the home with water and ice.
 After improving 40 of the 300 acres he had been granted John Wilson petitioned the Governor for more land on the north side of the river in response to a dispute with his neighbour James Lyons which ultimately deprived him of 120 of his original 300 acre grant.
 His petition was approved and he was granted Lot #69 on the north side of the river in what is now Priceville.

 In addition to farming, lumbering and fishing were the primary pursuits in the area and the Wilson family in particular played a central role in the region since it was first settled.
 The wealth and stature of the family grew especially from the 1920s through the 1940s under the leadership of Willard Wilson who became the de facto mayor by way of developing the Wilson Homestead into the local lumber mill, post office, grocery store, cattle and dairy farm, and fly fishing lodge.
 Upon Willard's death in 1949 his son Murray focused the family business in particular on developing the homestead into a fly fishing lodge in response to the growing interest in Atlantic salmon from anglers based in particular in the northeast United States.

-Notable people

-John Wilson (b.
-Scotland, date unknown) died in McNamee between 1834 (the date of his will) and 1851.
-His date of arrival in Canada is unknown but was likely through the port of St. John and he settled temporarily in Maugerville, New Brunswick where his first son, James, was born in 1802.
-John applied for a grant of land on the Southwest Branch of the Miramichi River on February 19, 1803, in the area now known as McNamee and gained title in Grant #487 dated June 20, 1809, to "Ephraim Betts, Esq., and sixty others...
-14,640 acres on the Southwest Branch of the Miramichi River in the County of Northumberland.
-Initially settling on the north side of the river on Lot #69 in 1804 he later acquired Lot#64 (which is now owned by James K Wilson B. March 31, 1963, in North Bay, Ontario).

-James Wilson (b.
-1802 in Maugerville New Brunswick.
-Died Oct 1861) was the first Wilson of the Upper Miramichi to be born in Canada.

-Agnes Ann Wilson, b.
-1804 or 1805.
-Married James Redman July 3, 1827, b.
-1800 in Cape Rosier Maine and died January 16, 1854, and the couple are buried in Woodlawn Cemetery, Biddeford Maine.

-Thomas Wilson, b.
-1815 married his stepsister Barbara MacNabb February 8, 1841.
-Their issue: